 Figure 11.
-Many parking lots and on-street parking spaces within walking distance to PNSY are underutilized during a typical midday
+Many parking lots and on-street parking spaces within walking distance to PNSY are underutilized during a typical mid-day

-Figure X. PNSY has 10-15% less number of people who drive alone compared to both Rockingham County and Maine
+Travelers by Mode Figure 11.5.
+PNSY has 10-15% less number of people who drive alone compared to both Rockingham County and Maine